 In This Article:

-Injections may be preceded by joint aspiration.
-An injection should never be done if an infection is present, as it may facilitate the spread of infection to other areas of the body.
+An injection should never be done if an infection is present.
+Doing so can encourage the spread of infection to other areas of the body.

-Occasionally, medical interventions are not enough to adequately treat ankle arthritis symptoms.
+Occasionally, home remedies, medical treatments, and therapeutic injections are not enough to adequately treat ankle arthritis symptoms.
 In these cases, surgical options may be considered.